 That’s exactly what we’re going to discuss today.
 Some problems are easy enough to troubleshoot, even for an amateur repair technician.
-Whether the issue is in the AC blower or in the outdoor unit, I’ll show you several methods you might use to prevent or muffle the sound.
+Whether the issue is in the AC blower or in the outdoor unit, I’ll show you several methods you might use to prevent or muffle the noise.

 On the other hand, the problem may be too big for you to fix alone.
 If that turns out to be the case with your unit, I’ll also explain the other two solutions: calling a repair service or getting a new AC.
 With that in mind, let’s talk about why your air conditioning devices can start screeching at any moment.

-Why Are Air Conditioning Units so Loud?
+Why Do Air Conditioning Units Make Noise?

 Now, some people think that noise is a price worth paying for the luxury of having a temperature-controlled home.
 Those people have clearly never heard the ungodly sounds that can come out of an AC.

 As always, if we want to know how to quiet an appliance, we have to figure out what’s making all that racket.
 With these kinds of machines, the answer is usually less complicated than you’d think.
-According to this video, there are three parts you should worry about.
+According to this video, there are three parts you should worry about:

 The Outdoor Unit